7B-Things/push-button-switch/docs/mechanical/clean_up_prints.md

 {{BOM}}

 The parts should almost be ready to assemble.
-However, there is often some overflow plastic in the holes, nut traps, or counter-bore holes.
-Also, some holes may not be round and may be hard to press the screws through.
+However, there is often some extra plastic in the holes, nut traps, or counter-bore holes.
 These areas should be cleaned up before doing the assembly step.

 ## Extra Plastic in Counter-Bore